lagbolt/library/TechServices.md

 If a librarian tweets a book recommendation, why doesn't that tweet include a link to the catalog?
 If a librarian goes to the trouble of compiling a list of 10 or 20 crocodile books, why doesn't that list end with a canned OPAC search for more crocodile books or movies.

 Let's abandon crocodiles and see what we can do during  Gay Pride Month (which happens to be June).
-I'll use the service mode framework I defined above.

-#### Digital Service Mode
+#### Landing Pages & Readers Advisory

+In "landing pages" I include true landing pages like [Bulding Bridges](https://fcpl.org/building-bridges) as well as child pages like [Building Bridges Adult Titles](https://fcpl.org/building-bridges-adult-titles).
+Let's look at the latter.

+There are 40 books on this page.
+It's a pretty good list, but the library probably has thousands of similar books.
+For example, the list includes three cookbooks.
+By clicking to each cookbook and clicking on subject headings, I found 27 African American, 22 African, 35 Chinese and 5 Philippine cookbooks.

+That operation — clicking on a book then clicking on its subject headings — is something that any patron should be comfortable with.

+-- gap --

 Suppose you build a landing page for Gay Pride Month on the web site.
 (It could be fcpl.org/gaypride, for example.)
 What should be on the landing page?

+There are lots of examples of landing pages on the current web site.
+For example,

 -- lists or searches, that is the question!

-Do you give someone a fish or teach them to fish?
-Or you could give someone a fish and offer to teach them to fish.

 BiblioCommons has an interesting feature where you can interpolate other information between results on the search results page.
 If someone searches for any of the terms in LGBTQIA+, the search results page could include a pointer to the Gay Pride landing page.
 This would be useful year round, and not just for a month.
 Of course in this, as in so many other things, you're at the mercy of your OPAC vendor.